-The second step to patenting is patent application writing.
-Patent application writing includes filling out all the right forms.
+Patenting step two writing.
+The second step to patenting is patent application writing, writing a patent.
+Patenting step two writing the application includes filling out all the right forms.
 However, application writing is mostly focused on two coordinated parts.
 Firstly, writing a patent specification and claims.
 And, secondly creating any drawings needed to apply for a patent.

 Patent drawings are typically line drawings that show the elements of the device or apparatus of the invention and/or how to use it.
 A patent is about its claims, but often drawings are needed to show clearly what is discussed in the description.
 Above all, the drawings include any figures needed to clearly convey how to make and use the invention.

 Writing the Specification of a utility patent application

 Patenting step two writing.
 When writing a patent, a complete and proper specification for an utility application includes these eight elements: firstly, the title; secondly, the technical field of the invention; thirdly, the background of what is available today; fourthly, a brief summary of the invention; fifthly a brief description of the drawings; sixthly a written detailed description, seventhly the claims; and eighthly an abstract.

 Title of the Invention

 The title is 500 characters, or less.
 A good title is descriptive of the invention and its utility in a few words.
 A patent title can be a product name or title.
 However, that should not be the focus for a title.
 Above all, a good title describes the invention.

 Technical Field of the Invention

 The technical field of the invention is a statement of the areas of art that the invention is related too.
 For instance, in an application for a hammer, the technical field section will discuss how the invention relates to tools used for building structures and setting nails.
 There are statements of general relationships to technical areas.
 In addition, there are statements of specific relationships to specific technical areas.

 Background of the Invention